JS Wakasa: Construction and career

-In response to the Great East Japan Earthquake caused by the 2011 off the Pacific coast of Tohoku Earthquake, she departs from Yokosuka for disaster relief.
+In response to the Great East Japan Earthquake caused by the 2011 off the Pacific coast of Tohoku Earthquake, Wakasa departs from Yokosuka for disaster relief.
 At 2:42 pm on March 21, she shipped relief supplies to the Ishinomaki City Oshika General Branch.
-She returned to Yokosuka on March 28th.
+She returned to Yokosuka on 28 March.

-On December 1, 2015, the Oceanographic Command Group was reorganized into the Oceanographic Command and Anti-submarine Support Group, and was incorporated into the 1st Oceanographic Observatory, which was newly formed under the same group.
+On 1 December 2015, the Oceanographic Command Group was reorganized into the Oceanographic Command and Anti-submarine Support Group.
+Wakasa was incorporated into the 1st Oceanographic Observatory, which was newly formed under the same group.